bormaxi8080/osint-timeline/DRAFT.md

 This UserScript, Chrome extension is change handle name to username in YouTube: https://github.com/yakisova41/return-youtube-comment-username

-Browser tool designed to block access to pornographic websites.
+noFap - Browser tool designed to block access to pornographic websites.
 It automatically bans such websites without the need for user intervention.
 It provides a simple and effective solution for those seeking to limit their exposure to explicit conntent: https://github.com/dikshantrajput/noFap

 ----